xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

         Whether to enable reading flags from environment variables in addition to the command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from the command line if this flag isn't set.
 See https://docs.victoriametrics.com/victoriametrics/single-server-victoriametrics/#environment-variables for more details
   -envflag.prefix string
-        Prefix for environment variables if -envflag.enable is set -filestream.disableFadvise
+        Prefix for environment variables if -envflag.enable is set -eula
+        Deprecated, please use -license or -licenseFile flags instead.
+By specifying this flag, you confirm that you have an enterprise license and accept the ESA https://victoriametrics.com/legal/esa/ .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/victoriametrics/enterprise/
+  -filestream.disableFadvise
         Whether to disable fadvise() syscall when reading large data files.
 The fadvise() syscall prevents from eviction of recently accessed data from OS page cache during background merges and backups.
 In some rare cases it is better to disable the syscall if it uses too much CPU
   -flagsAuthKey value